 No. We met with a conference planner several years ago and determined that his vision of a successful conference and ours were not compatible.
 We have since determined that our efforts can be put to better use by continuing to reach thousands of women via our publication, rather than the smaller amount that could travel to a conference.
 There used to be a conference called Women in Higher Education in the 1990s sponsored by the University of Texas-El Paso.
 It was later taken over by the now defunct National Association for Women in Education (NAWE).

 I love WiHE!
 Where can I get more?

-You can to the monthly issues of WiHE (either in print or digital), buy the book based on its first eight years of articles called by WiHE founding editor Mary Dee Wenniger and Mary Helen Conroy, or attend one of the conferences we cover and introduce yourself to the editor, Kelly J. Baker.
+You can subscribe to the monthly issues of WiHE (either in print or digital), buy the book based on its first eight years of articles edited by WiHE founding editor Mary Dee Wenniger and Mary Helen Conroy, or attend one of the conferences we cover and introduce yourself to the editor, Kelly J. Baker (firstname.lastname@example.org).